EsraCesur4/NASA-Meteorite-Landings-Power-Bi-Dashboard/README.md

 - Pie chart of mass categories (Small, Medium, Large)
 - Line chart of yearly landing trends and total mass

----

 ### 📄 **Page 2 – Mass & Classification Details**
 Dive into the physical and scientific attributes of meteors.

 **Visualizations:**
-- Top 10 meteorites by mass (table & map)
+- Top meteorites by mass (table & map)
 - Treemap of meteorite classifications (`recclass`)
-- Location-based map with marker size by mass
+- Location-based map of Top 10 largest meteorites

 ---

 ## Data Source